-Decide What You Can Sacrifice (Just Not Your Retirement)
+6. Decide What You Can Sacrifice (Just Not Your Retirement)

-Maybe you have to wait a few more years to replace your car or delay that trip to Europe.
-Whatever it is, becoming completely debt free is totally worth the sacrifices you’ll make along the way, I promise.
+Maybe you have to wait several years to replace your car or delay that trip to Europe.
+Whatever it is, becoming completely debt-free is worth the sacrifices you’ll make along the way, I promise.

-Track Your Progress
+7. Track Your Progress

-My husband and I posted our new mortgage statement on our refrigerator every month and text messaged each other during work hours to giggle about how much our principal amount had decreased since our last payment.
+My wife and I posted our new mortgage statement on our refrigerator every month and text messaged each other during work hours to giggle about how much our principal amount had decreased since our last payment.
 I know that sounds not sexy at all, but at the time, it undoubtedly was.

 Really, it all comes down to this: Stop spending.
 Save your money.
 Make it a priority, your number one goal.
 It’s not rocket science.
-Throw your heart into it, and it’ll happen before you know it.
+Throw your heart into it and it’ll happen before you know it.